Williams-Media/Exipred-Domain-Finder/README.md

 # Expired Domain Finder

 This Python script crawls a specified website to find links that lead to expired or non-registered domains.
 It's designed to help SEO specialists, web developers, and digital marketers identify valuable expired domains that may be related to their niche or project.
+This is a quick and dirty script (no judgement)

 ## Features